 We look forward to hearing your thoughts,

-José Ricardo Botelho, executive director and ALTA CEO.
+José Ricardo Botelho, executive director and ALTA CEO

-Victoria Gorzio, Head of Airlines, Latin America, Amadeus.
+Victoria Gorzio, VP of Airlines, Latin America, Amadeus

 Historical Traffic Growth, COVID-19 Recovery, and Future Outlook

 The Latin American Air Transport Industry stands as a central pillar to the region's economic vitality and social progress.
 Facilitating not only the movement of goods and people but also serving as a catalyst for investment and international cooperation, the air transport sector plays an important role in driving growth and development in the region.